Renault Scenic review

 The Renault Scenic is a stylish five-seat MPV that offers a degree of practicality and low running costs

-The Renault Scenic comes fitted with electronic stability control (ESP), ISOFIX child seat anchor points and six airbags fitted as standard.
+The Renault Scenic comes fitted with electronic stability control (ESP), ISOFIX child seat anchor points and six airbags as standard.

 As you'd expect from an MPV, this is where the Renault Scenic excels.
-With all five seats in place boot space is 522 litres but with the back seats removed this expands to a massive 1,837 litres.
+With all five seats in place, boot space is 522 litres but with the back seats removed this expands to a massive 1,837 litres.

 There's lots of handy storage space in the Renault Scenic, including underfloor compartments in the front and rear, deep door bins, and storage trays beneath the front seats.

 The back seats slide back and forth to prioritise either passenger legroom or the amount of space on offer in the boot.
 You can even take the back seats out completely if you really need all that space.
 Meanwhile, the seven-seater Renault Grand Scenic is available for those wanting even greater practicality.

 The cheapest option in the engine range is the 1.6 VVT 110 petrol, but it isn't all that economical, returning 36.7mpg and emitting 178g/km of CO2.
 The 1.2 TCe 115 turbo petrol is a bit better thanks to standard stop-start - it manages 46.3mpg and emits 140g/km of CO2.

 You'd be better off with one of the diesels, preferably the ENERGY 1.5 dCi 110 fitted with stop-start technology.
 This returns 68.9mpg and emits only 105g/km of CO2.
 The ENERGY 1.6 dCi 130 is also quite frugal, it’s Euro 6 emissions compliant, and manages 64.2mpg and a respectable 114g/km of CO2.